640 South State StreetDover, Delaware 19901

 Chunks of peanut butter

 In addition, always supervise your young children when they are eating.
-Sometimes, choking can occur when an older child feeds his or her younger sibling unsafe food.
+Sometimes, choking can happen when an older child feeds his or her younger sibling unsafe food.
 Young children should also sit while eating, and never walk, play, or run with food in their mouths.

 Special Note: Hot dogs and grapes can be eaten by young children as long as the skins are taken off and the food is cut into small, nonround pieces.

 Nonfood items that are small, round, or conforming can be a choking hazard to young children.
 Examples include:

 Balloons (inflated and deflated)

 Small game parts

 Small button-like batteries (for example, watch batteries)